Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: Numerical Experiments

 Conditional diffusion models are shown to be useful to additionally produce a notion of uncertainty map alongside their reconstructed images (for example, see~\cite{luo2023bayesian_uncertainty,liu2023dolce}).
-This uncertainty can be visualized as a variance map of the output images obtained from multiple runs of the reconstruction (sampling the reverse diffusion) process in Algorithm~\ref{alg:inference}.
+This uncertainty can be visualized as a variance map of the output images obtained from multiple runs/samples of the reconstruction process in Algorithm~\ref{alg:inference}.
 Each run starts with a different random draw of the initial noise $\x_T \sim \mathcal{N}(\textbf{0},\textbf{Id})$, but all use the same conditioning image $\x_c$.
-The hypothesis is that, in a robust and well-trained model, regions with high variance will correlate with areas of large absolute errors in the reconstruction.
-Moreover, averaging reconstructions across multiple samples is expected to reduce error metrics.
-To test this, we ran the reverse process to reconstruct 10 TSMIs (and the corresponding T1 and T2 maps), using the same low-quality conditioning image but starting with different initial points $\x_T$ each time.
+This allows for the inspection of the model by assessing the variations across the reconstructed samples.
+To show this, we ran the reverse diffusion process to reconstruct 10 TSMIs (and the corresponding T1 and T2 maps), using the same low-quality conditioning image but starting with different initial random noise $\x_T$ each time.
 We then computed the pixel-wise standard deviation across the 10 sampled outputs and compared it to the absolute error between the averaged reconstructions and the reference.
-Figure~\ref{fig:uncertainty_t1_t2} shows the averaged T1 and T2 reconstructions, along with the variance and absolute error maps for the selected brain slice in Figure~\ref{fig:tissue_maps}.
-As suggested by the hypothesis, the figures demonstrate clear correlations between the variance and error maps, with high errors occurring primarily in the cerebrospinal fluid and surrounding fat/skull areas, and less so in white and gray matter.
+Figure~\ref{fig:uncertainty_t1_t2} shows the averaged T1 and T2 reconstructions, along with the variance and absolute error maps for three selected brain slices in Figure~\ref{fig:tissue_maps}.
+The figures demonstrate clear correlations between the variance and error maps, with higher errors occurring in regions of higher variance.
+Large errors are primarily occurring in the cerebrospinal fluid and surrounding fat/skull areas, and less so in white and gray matter.